Pharmacoepi-Data-Collaborative/home/README.md

 and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.

+✨ Acknowledgements
+---
+Thank you to the Alan Turing Institute's [Reproducible Project Template](https://github.com/alan-turing-institute/reproducible-project-template) to help shape these pages!
+And to [Sophie Batchelor](https://github.com/BrainonSilicon) for support in getting the pages started!